hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Are now performed by princes and by kings.
 >
 > Jem.
-There's now a King, as foolish as you'd wish,
+There's now a King[^124], as foolish as you'd wish,
 >
 > Sits in the market selling "stinking fish",

->
+[^124]: The King of Naples sells fish in the public market, throw; the lazaroni into the sea, also drops macaroni, boiling hot, on peoples' heads in the pit at the Opera.
+Anecdotes of the present King of Naples, from "Venice under the yoke of France and Austria".

 > With cap and apron on, he makes a crony,
 >
 > Of every flattering idle lazaroni,